Running Santas bring holiday cheer to Edinboro’s Light Up Night

 “It’s getting better and better, you know, this sprint aspect of it is picking up a little bit.
 But the lights?
 People all just love that.
 And who doesn’t love Santa, right?” said Tim Thompson, a Santa Sprint participant.

-The lighting of the tree has been a tradition in Edinboro for the last thirty years.
+The lighting of the tree has been a tradition in Edinboro for the last 30 years.